2008 Bathurst Boys in Red accident: Legal

 On November 12, 2008, the RCMP ruled out laying criminal charges in relation to the accident.
 It stated that the finding had been reviewed by a Crown prosecutor and that no wrongdoing was found.
 The families of two of the deceased expressed disapproval of the decision and indicated that they may bring a lawsuit against several of the involved parties, though others have publicly stated that they accepted the decision.
 The chief coroner of the province stated that a provincial inquest was possible, though it would take some time to come to any decision on the matter.
 No decision on whether or not to have an inquest was made for over a month.

 Two families accused the Department of Public Safety of "dragging its feet".
 These families stated that they wanted a "Van Angels" law that would require any driver taking students outside of their community to possess a Class 2 driver's license.
 They also wanted a weather law that would prevent students from travelling outside of their communities during severe weather.
 Ana Acevedo and Isabelle Hains, mothers of two of the deceased, went so far as to launch a website, vanangels.ca, which is dedicated to the memory of their sons and contains a blog related to the accident formerly included a petition to hold an inquest.

 On December 17, 2008, Greg Forestell, the province's acting chief coroner, called for an inquiry into the accident, stating that "[t]he inquest gives us the opportunity to pull all those facts together in a comprehensive manner and look at the issues in their entirety and have the jury make recommendations for prevention."
 The decision was met with much approval from the victims' families.
 The inquest began on May 4, 2009, and lasted until May 14.
 It included testimony from survivors, experts, and provincial officials.
 The inquest did not blame anyone directly for the accident, but the jury returned 24 recommendations.
 Kelly Lamrock stated that the province intended to implement the "vast majority" of these recommendations and that a third of them had already been initiated.

 Atlantic Wholesalers Limited and Loblaws lawsuit

-On December 22, 2009 Atlantic Wholesalers Limited and Loblaws, owners of the transport truck struck by the van, filed a joint claim against the coach and Bathurst Van Inc. In the lawsuit the plaintiffs complained that negligence on behalf of the defendants was responsible for the crash.
-Atlantic Wholesalers and Loblaws argue that they are owed $40,667.86 in damages, and an additional $847.50 to cover the clean-up costs.
-After extensive press coverage and public backlash, Atlantic Wholesalers and Loblaws attempted to defend their action stating that this action was "normal insurance procedures follow an accident of this nature".
-Public outrage spread and on January 8, 2010, Loblaws dropped the suit for unspecified reasons after enormous public backlash with numerous persons calling for a boycott of the chain.
+On December 22, 2009, Atlantic Wholesalers Limited and Loblaw Companies, the owners of the transport truck that had been struck by the van, filed a joint claim in the New Brunswick Court of Queen's Bench against the coach and van driver Wayne Lord as well as Bathurst Van Inc., the non-profit that had operated the vehicle.
+The plaintiffs alleged that the defendants' negligence had caused the crash and sought $40,667.86 in damages, plus $847.50 to cover the clean-up costs.

+The filing attracted widespread criticism and calls for a boycott.
+On January 8, 2010, Loblaws issued a statement made by Allan Leighton to the Canadian Broadcasting Corporation, announcing that it had withdrawn the claim and issued an apology, saying it would not seek further action.